ETFs vs. mutual funds: A comparison

 If you're looking for an index fund …

 An ETF could be a suitable investment.

-Most ETFs are index funds (sometimes referred to as "passive" investments), including our lineup of more than 70 Vanguard ETFs.
+Most ETFs are index funds (sometimes referred to as "passive" investments), including our lineup of nearly 70 Vanguard index ETFs.

 A mutual fund could also be a suitable investment.